August 21, 2024

 Why Do We Need to Register a Handgun?

-New York State is one of only a few states where you cannot own, carry, or even “possess” a handgun the day you turn 21, or be gifted one at 18.
-In fact, it’s ILLEGAL for you to fire a handgun the second you turn 21 in NYS unless you’re taking the pistol permit course [1].
-But how did this come about?
-Why can we drive a few hours away to Pennsylvania and fire a pistol without a license?
+New York State is one of the only places in the country where you can’t own, carry, or even “possess” a handgun the day you turn 21.
+You can’t be gifted one at 18, and you can’t even legally fire one the day you hit 21 unless you’re taking the pistol permit course.
+That might sound crazy, especially when you realize that just a few hours away in Pennsylvania you can walk into a range and shoot a pistol without a license.
+So how did we get here?

-When I started working in the firearm industry in 2014, obtaining a pistol permit was difficult, but not overwhelmingly so.
-The most confusing aspect was understanding what each county in New York State required to get a permit.
-For example, only a few counties, like The Firing Pin’s own Genesee County, required a short course to apply for a permit.
-But in Monroe County, home to Rochester, you didn’t need to take a class at all!
-Every county has its own rules, and it’s wildly confusing.
+When I started working in the firearm industry back in 2014, getting a pistol permit was a hassle, but it wasn’t impossible.
+The hardest part was figuring out what each county required.
+In Genesee County, where we’re located, you had to take a short class.
+In Monroe County, you didn’t need a class at all.
+Every county had its own rules, and it was confusing.

 Now What?
 The Buying Process